DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 });
 ```

-I'll introduce five new *matching patterns* and three other `switch` improvements that can make complex control flow short and readable.
+In this article, we'll cover five new *matching patterns* and three other `switch` improvements that can make complex control flow short and readable.

 ## Contents